CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Blobs_List.md

     * Fix: Always downlinks the newest/latest file, or fails outright.
 Never downlinks older files.
     * Feature: Response JSON adds `datetime` (the file's timestamp, from the ADCS).
     * Feature: Better error codes/names via an error enum.
+    * Fix: No longer pets the watchdog too soon after the firmware's own pets during the file transfer, which tripped the IWDG's window (low-side) and rebooted the OBC.
+    * Fix: A file that's already in `ADCS/` is only reused if its size matches the size the ADCS reports; a partial file left by an interrupted run is re-transferred instead of downlinked.

 ## `blobs/gnss_bestxyzb_ring_v1.blob`